fluentlabs-xyz/docs-docusaurus/docs/developer-guides/smart-contracts/README.md

 Get started building on Fluent
 ---

-Fluent allows developers to write smart contracts in Rust (using [Fluentbase SDK](../../fluentbase-sdk/build-w-fluentbase-sdk.md) that compile down to WASM), Solidity, or Vyper.
+Fluent allows developers to write smart contracts in Rust (using [Fluentbase SDK](../../fluentbase-sdk/build-w-fluentbase-sdk.md) that compile down to WASM) or Solidity.
 Each language has its unique advantages and syntax, enabling developers to choose the best fit for their projects.

-This guide will walk you through creating a `HelloWorld` contract in each of these three languages and deploying it to Fluent.
+This guide will walk you through creating a `HelloWorld` contract in each of these languages and deploying it to Fluent.

 ## Get Started